niksynov/make-observer-command/README.md

 ```
 There are 6 methods in command: **creating, created, updating, updated, deleting, deleted**.

-If no method chosen puts all of them to class.
+If no method chosen puts all of them to a class.

 Do not forget to init your observer for example in **AppServiceProvider** boot method.